Illinois child custody basics from a father’s perspective

 Article authored by Jeffery M. Leving

-When an Illinois father like you faces divorce, your children’s well being and happiness are your foremost concern.
+When an Illinois father like you faces divorce, your children’s well-being and happiness are your foremost concern.
 Worries about your access to them and future decision-making for your children can be overwhelming.

-The good news is that Illinois custody law has been recently revised and that you and your spouse will start on a level playing field where the other parent will not have advantage because of gender.
+The good news is that Illinois custody law has been recently revised and that you and your spouse will start on a level playing field where the other parent will not have an advantage because of gender.
 A stable relationship with both parents through all stages of childhood – from infancy through late teens – promotes emotional and mental health for children.
-An underlying purpose of the Illinois family law is to promote existing parent-child relationships, and secure the maximum involvement and cooperation of parents regarding the physical, mental, moral and emotional well-being of children during and after litigation.
+An underlying purpose of the Illinois family law is to promote existing parent-child relationships and secure the maximum involvement and cooperation of parents regarding the physical, mental, moral and emotional well-being of children during and after litigation.

 You have the right to a custody arrangement in your children’s best interest that will allow your meaningful involvement in decisions important to your children and grant you fair and generous custody and visitation.

 Illinois child custody laws significantly changed in 2016.
 The statute now calls a child custody decision the “allocation of parental responsibilities.”
 This term includes determinations about significant decision-making responsibilities, which can be allocated to one parent or shared by both.
 Illinois law mandates that the significant areas of decision that must be allocated include education, health, religion and extracurricular activities.